nadavmatalon/great_book_of_walkthroughs/README.md

 Each of these walkthroughs is meant to ofer a succict, step-by-step guidance on a specific topics, coupled with useful tips, pitfall warnings and perhaps a few selected resources.

-Beyond its substantial time-saving potential and capacity to serve as highly effective learning-tool for those who take part in writing it, the Great Book of Walkthroughs could also be our gift to the next generations of cohorts at Makers Academy.
+Beyond its substantial time-saving potential and capacity to serve as an effective learning-tool for those who take part in writing it, the Great Book of Walkthroughs could also be our gift to the next generations of cohorts at Makers Academy.

 ### (Provisional) Guidlines

 (to be imporved, revised, updated, and changed in any odd way according to everyone's suggestions)

-(1) The walkthough topic could be anything you like, from generic ones like "Setting Up a New Project in Ruby on Rails" to "Ruby on Rails: Feature testing with RSPEC", to example-specific ones like "Working with Github API".
+(1) The walkthough topic could be anything you like, from generic ones like "Setting Up a New Project in Ruby on Rails" to "Setting Up a Ruby Project with Sinatra", to example-specific ones like "Using the Github API".

 (2) Pick a topic, preferably one that hasn't be covered yet and let me know so I'll update the list).